 To help achieve this, we ask you to ensure that your child is sent to school with weather appropriate clothing and footwear to change into.
 We recommend that the children wear long trousers to minimise stings and scratches but please bear in mind your child is likely to get dirty!
 We reserve the right to exclude anyone who we feel is inappropriately dressed.

-The PTFA raised funds to provide the school with all in one overalls for children to wear during the Forest School sessions.
+The PTFA raised funds to provide the school with waterproof coats and trousers for children to wear during the Forest School sessions.

 If you have any questions about Forest School Mrs Archer will be very happy to chat with you.

-Mrs Archer holds Forest School Leader Level 3 qualification and Forestry School First Aid.
+Mrs Archer holds Forest School Leader Level 3 qualification and Forest School First Aid.